Gene-Mating Dynamic Evolution Theory I: Fundamental assumptions, exactly solvable models and analytic solutions: Conclusion

 There is another study in Ref.\cite{Bloodgroup} concerning the blood groups (blood type) and their Hardy-Weinberg law, nonetheless their perspective is rather different from ours.
 Ref.\cite{Bloodgroup}'s model is parameterized by phenotype (instead of our genotype) and its model is discrete model (instead of our continuous model).\\

 The new ingredients for our study are the emphasis on stable fixed-point manifold.
-We believe that our findings of (1) a unified parameterization of the stable manifold together with the time-dependent evolution and (2) the Euclidean fiber bundle description of exact analytic solutions are new to the literature.
+We believe that our findings of (1) a unified parameterization of the stable manifold together with the time-dependent evolution and (2) the Euclidean fiber bundle\footnote{The fiber is bounded by the whole simplex of genotype frequency space, which has all coordinates of genotype frequency bounded from 0 to 1.
+Also, the sum of all genotype frequencies is 1.
+The Euclidean fiber is meant to emphasize that the fiber is straight as a Euclidean submanifold with Cartesian coordinates, instead of a curved Riemannian curved fiber/submanifold.
+When we refer to Euclidean fiber, we always mean the fiber bounded within the constrained genotype frequency space (within the constrained simplex). } description of exact analytic solutions are new to the literature.
 We hope that our work can contribute to the population genetics and mathematical biology study.

+For future directions, it can be illuminating to generalize our explicit solutions from without natural selection rules, to other situations of selection rules, for example, when the birth rates or death rates can be varied, in Hofbauer and Sigmund (1988) \cite{HofbauerandSigmund1988}, or further generalizations similar to Akin and Szucs (1994) \cite{AkinandSzucs1994}, Nagylaki and Crow (1974) \cite{Nagylaki} or Jost and Pepper (2008) \cite{JostPepper2008}.

 This is the first paper for a sequence of three related studies.
 The second \cite{gene2} and the third paper \cite{gene3} will be reported elsewhere.